mattmakai/fullstackpython.com/content/pages/examples/django/django-utils-translation-ngettext.markdown

-title: django.utils.translation ngettext code examples
+title: django.utils.translation ngettext Example Code
 category: page
 slug: django-utils-translation-ngettext-examples
-sortorder: 500011500
+sortorder: 500011505
 toc: False
 sidebartitle: django.utils.translation ngettext
-meta: Python example code for the ngettext function from the django.utils.translation module of the Django project.
+meta: Python example code for the ngettext callable from the django.utils.translation module of the Django project.

-ngettext is a function within the django.utils.translation module of the Django project.
+ngettext is a callable within the django.utils.translation module of the Django project.

 ## Example 1 from django-wiki